Teamable-Analytics/docs/demo_setup/_index.md

 **CanvasTest:**
 *A separate instance of Canvas.
 It contains a dump of the real Canvas database that is updated monthly.*
+*You can get there with this link - [https://ubc.test.instructure.com/](https://ubc.test.instructure.com/)*

 ## High-level setup